Pub in Ipswich town centre where Ed Sheeran played is set to reopen

 It was the end of an era for a pub where Ed Sheeran and many other local bands have performed.

-But now a sign has gone up in the window saying it will reopen under a new name - The Swan and Hedgehog - and be restored to a pub and live music staple on the Suffolk circuit.
+Now a sign has gone up in the window saying it will reopen under a new name - The Swan and Hedgehog - and be restored to a pub and live music staple on the Suffolk circuit.

 "We are very proud to be part of the journey to bring life back into this amazing venue.